Will.com / Estate plan

 Do I need all five pieces?

-Yes. will.com generates state-specific wills based on the requirements of your state.
-You print it, sign it in front of two witnesses (and optionally a notary), and it's a valid legal document.
-Available for 49 states and D.C.
+Yes.
+Will.com generates state-specific wills based on the requirements of your state.
+You print it, sign it in front of witnesses (two in most states, three in Vermont), optionally notarize it, and it's a valid legal document.
+Available in all 50 states and D.C.
+(Louisiana uses notarial testaments under La.
+Civ.
+Code Art.
+1576.)